Dvlv/blog/compiled-language.rst

     }

-``getOutput`` was shamelessly stolen from stackoverflow, since it's not something I would ever have been able to figure out by myself.
+``getOutput`` was shamelessly stolen from `this stackoverflow question <https://stackoverflow.com/questions/478898/how-do-i-execute-a-command-and-get-output-of-command-within-c-using-posix>`_, since it's not something I would ever have been able to figure out by myself.

 ``getBranchName`` grabs the output of ``git status`` and splits off the first line, then splits off the last word.
 This is the current branch name.
 I must say, converting a string to a stream in order to get the first line from it is not something I've encountered before.